dolohow/uksm/README.md

 ----------------------------------------------------
 The patches in this repo are the latest UKSM patches

-The current release number: 0.1.2.5
+The current release number: 0.1.2.6

-See Documentation/vm/uksm.txt for changelog
+This release includes two bug fixes from Huawei, many thanks to their engineers and esepcially to @colo-ft who submitted the patches.

+Changelog for all versions is in Documentation/vm/uksm.txt.

 For more information like performance results please go to [project website](http://kerneldedup.org)